 Message from the Vice President for Engagement

 Welcome to the Office of Engagement at Purdue University in West Lafayette, IN.
 Since our founding in 2001, our office has been facilitating partnerships between Purdue and our larger communities in service of Purdue’s engagement mission.
 Our engagement efforts span the state, nation, and globe.
 We aim to be the exemplar for faculty recognition and advancement based on the scholarship of engagement, as well as our awards for emerging faculty, staff, and community partners’ accomplishments.
 Ultimately, we strive to translate Purdue’s brain trust and resources into positive community and individual quality of life impacts.
 We invite you to explore our engagement programs and stories to gain a deeper understanding of our work and identify opportunities for partnerships that make a difference.

 MISSION + VISION

 The Purdue Office of Engagement connects the university with communities and individuals in partnerships to make the world a more equitable, resilient and prosperous place for all, at home and across the globe.
 The Office fosters reciprocal relationships with external partners, leveraging university resources in teaching, research and engagement to solve societal challenges.

 Purdue University is among a group of elite universities across the country that have been designated an Innovation and Economic Prosperity (IEP) University by the Association of Public and Land-Grant Universities (APLU).
 This designation recognizes our work with public- and private-sector partners to support economic development.
 We are pleased to have received APLU’s 2016 award for Innovation and 2019 award for Place as part of their IEP Universities program.
 In addition, Purdue has earned the Carnegie Foundation for the Advancement of Teaching’s Elective Classification for Community Engagement.
 Purdue was also the recipient of W.K.
-Kellogg Foundation Engagement Award in 2014 (the Purdue Kenya Program; College of Pharmacy), 2016 (Star Behavioral Health Providers; the Military Family Research Institute), 2017 (EPICS), and 2019 (Joint Transportation Research Program).
+Kellogg Foundation Engagement Awards in 2014 (the Purdue Kenya Program; College of Pharmacy), 2016 (Star Behavioral Health Providers; the Military Family Research Institute), 2017 (EPICS), and 2019 (Joint Transportation Research Program).

 Goal 1: Develop, implement, and support a brand strategy that increases the university’s capacity for engagement.